OctopusDeploy/blog/blog/2021-07/integrated-docker-registry/index.md

 ![](report.png)

-Octopus has similarly seen steadily increasing usage of docker feeds:
+Octopus has similarly seen steadily increasing usage of Docker feeds:

 ![](dockerfeeds.png)

 However, containers are typically stored in a container repository, which presents a challenge today as this requires an additional platform to be operated alongside Octopus.

+Migrating to containerized applications also presents a challenge for teams that have relied on features like **Structured Configuration Variables**, **Substitute Variables in Templates**, **.NET Configuration Variables**, and **.NET Configuration Transforms**.

-The post proposes an integrated container repository within Octopus itself.
+This post proposes an integrated container repository within Octopus itself, and provides a process through which environment specific Docker images can be deployed much like traditional application artifacts.

 ## What problems are we trying to solve?